 RAW should actually be written as “raw” because it means the image is capturing the raw data and scene that you seen.
 Raw files capture far more detail, tonal range (dark and bright) as well as color.

 When working with a RAW file in Lightroom or Photoshop you can easily tweak or fully change these things (light, dark, color) without damaging the image.
-Again, just look at the image above and you can see that I have recovered the detail in the crowd on the shore in the shadow.
+Again, just look at the image above and you can see that I have recovered the detail in the crowd and trees on the shore in the shadows.
 The JPEG saved it as it saw it and it is very very hard to fix that.

 Another thing you can do with a RAW file is fix the color balance.
 If you take a photo indoors and forget to adjust for the fluorescent lights.
 No problem.
 You can fix it in raw.
 Again, see the image above, I have added back a lot more sunset color than was in the original.
 Maybe too much?
 But it’s possible.